 Under the current regulatory scheme. only a qualified ordering physician can recommend and order marijuana for a patient.
 The physician is responsible for complying with the Florida constitution and statutes, diagnosing the patient and determining if medical marijuana is an appropriate treatment.

-The attorneys at the Sammis Law Firm work with clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors and businesses that are accused of operating outside the regulatory structure in Florida.
+The attorneys at the Sammis Law Firm in Tampa, FL, work with clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors and businesses that are accused of operating outside the regulatory structure in Florida.

 Call 813-250-0500 for a consultation today.

 Florida law provides for several requirements for patients to be eligible to receive medical marijuana including:

 The Florida Department of Health's Office of Compassionate Use (OCU) is in the process of developing a patient identification card program.
 The OCU is moving through the rulemaking process to create a regulatory structure for Amendment 2.

 2) QUESTION: Where can I get medical marijuana?

 ANSWER: A patient must first seek treatment from a qualified physician for at least three months immediately preceding their order for medical marijuana.
 Once the ordering physician inputs the patient’s information and the order information into the Compassionate Use Patient Registry, the patient or the patient’s legal representative will then be able to contact one of the licensed dispensing organizations and fill the order.